BrokeStudio/rainbow-chat/cc65/README.md

 ## ROM COMPILATION

-### ASM6

-At the top of the `chat.asm` file, you can comment/uncomment 1 lines to hardcode IP address and port.
-Values can be changed in `chat-connection.asm` at lines ~27-56.

-The `compile.bat` file expects some **asm6.exe** executable in the same folder.

-### CC65

-At the top of the `chat.s` file, you can comment/uncomment 2 lines to hardcode IP address and port.
+At the top of the _chat.s_ file, you can comment/uncomment 2 lines to hardcode IP address and port.

-The `compile.bat` file expects some executable from the **cc65** suite in the _bin_ folder (see `readme.txt` file in the `bin` folder)
+The _compile.bat_ file expects some executable from the **cc65** suite in the _bin_ folder (see _readme.txt_ file in the _bin_ folder).

-_OR_
+**_OR_**

-just update the `compile.bat` file to point to your files directly.
+just update the _compile.bat_ file to point to your files directly.

 ## INFO / DOCUMENTATION

 Thanks to Sylvain Gadrat aka _RogerBidon_ for his awesome work on FCEUX.
 Thanks for adding Rainbow mapper support ! <3

-For more information on the Rainbow project, you can check its documentation here: https://github.com/BrokeStudio/rainbow-lib
+For more information on the Rainbow project, you can check its documentation here: https://github.com/BrokeStudio/rainbow-lib/blob/master/rainbow-wifi.md

 ## /!\ IMPORTANT NOTE /!\